-Isometric drawing is a form of 3D drawing, which is set out using 30-degree angles.
+Isometric drawing is a type of 3D drawing, which is set out using 30-degree angles.
 It is a type of axonometric drawing so the same scale is used for every axis, resulting in a non-distorted image.
 Since isometric grids are pretty easy to set up, once you understand the basics of isometric drawing, creating a freehand isometric sketch is relatively simple.

 This post explains all you need to know about isometric drawing.
 You'll learn exactly what defines an isometric drawing, how it differs from one-point perspective, what to do to get started creating your own isometric projection, and even more.